 CUR is able to fulfill its mission because of our volunteers!
 Are you passionate about undergraduate research?
 Would you like to get more involved?
-If so, hear are the leadership opportunities we have available.
+If so, here are some volunteer opportunities we have available (please note that some positions are time-sensitive):

 Five In Five Video or Blog Submission